-Asset Years

-Peace Arch Hospital Foundation Lodge (the "Lodge"):

-Building 50

-Heat, ventilation, air conditioning ("HVAC") system 25
+Asset Years Peace Arch Hospital Foundation Lodge (the "Lodge"): Building Heat, ventilation, air conditioning ("HVAC") system Roof Elevators Computer hardware and software Office, furniture and equipment 50 25 25 20 3 5

-Roof 25

-Elevators 20

-Computer hardware and software 3

 Repairs and maintenance costs are charged to expense.
 Betterments which extend the estimated life of an asset are capitalized.
 Where practical, capital assets are componentized when estimates can be made of the useful lives of the separate components.